-The biggest threat to their survival now comes from fishing, hence the protection status of Wolf Rock.
-Although fishermen do not target this species, the grey nurse shark will prey on fish that have been caught with small hooks and these hooks can remain the grey nurse sharks stomach where they can pierce the stomach wall causing sepsis.
+There is still a large gap in the knowledge of the life cycle of these sharks so research and study is ongoing to ensure their continued protection.
+The biggest known threat to their survival now comes from fishing and shark control activities, hence the marine protection status of Wolf Rock.
+Although fishermen do not target this species directly, accidental capture both commercially and recreationally pose a serious threat.
+Furthermore, the Grey Nurse Shark will prey on fish that have been caught with small hooks and these hooks can remain the shark’s stomach where they can pierce the stomach wall causing sepsis.